kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 As a cluster administrator, I manage a set of domains and a set of gateways.
 I would like to declaratively define which DNS provider to use to configure connectivity for clients accessing these domains and my gateway so that I can see and configure which DNS provider is being used and limit which domains can be used.

-A a cluster administrator, I would like to have the dns names automatically populated into my specified dns zones as a set of records based on the assigned addresses of my gateways and have the status of the DNS records reported back to me, so that I do not have to undertake external automation or management of this essential task and can leverage existing kube based monitoring tools to know the status of the integration.
+As a cluster administrator, I would like to have the DNS names automatically populated into my specified DNS zones as a set of records based on the assigned addresses of my gateways so that I do not have to undertake external automation or management of this essential task.

+As a cluster administrator I would have the status of the DNS records reported back to me, so that I can leverage existing kube based monitoring tools to know the status of the integration.

 As a cluster administrator, I would like the DNS records to be setup automatically based on the assigned gateways address and if the IP or hostname changes, I would like for the DNS to update automatically to ensure traffic continues to reach my gateway.